orvalho/Image_gallery/README.md

-# Image_gallery
+A very simple PHP application to generate an image gallery.

-A very simple PHP application to generate an image gallery. (php, html, css)
+php, html, css